drexelbiomed/pre-req_check/README.md

 # Pre-requisite Check

-Web application that identifies pre-requisites, co-requisites, and post-requisites for entered course.
+Pre-requisite Check is a web application that identifies pre-requisites, co-requisites, and post-requisites for entered course.
 Made with [Sinatra](http://sinatrarb.com/), [Ruby](http://www.ruby-lang.org/en/), CSS Grid for layout, and [Bootstrap](https://getbootstrap.com/) for minor styling.

-## App Link
+Styled with the [Drexel University Website Design & Branding Standards](https://drexel.edu/identity/web/design-standards/) in mind.

 Current state of application can be viewed here: [Pre-req Check](https://pre-req-check.herokuapp.com/).
-Anything from the [Course Descriptions page](http://catalog.drexel.edu/coursedescriptions/quarter/undergrad/) will work, but enter MATH 300 or BMES 202 for a quick test.
+This application works for any course from the University.
+A complete list can be found on the [Course Descriptions page](http://catalog.drexel.edu/coursedescriptions/quarter/undergrad/).
+But if you want to just do a quick search you can enter MATH 300 or BMES 202.

-## Known Issues
-* Some courses begin result with "And" or "Or".
-Known course(s): BMES 325, BMES 451.
-* Some courses end with "And" or "Or".
-Known course(s): MATH 121.
-* Does not recognize course without space.
-(BMES302)

-## To-do list
+## Usage

-* Impliment error handling for input.
-* Output should contain minimum grade.
-* Account for all input edge cases.
+Use the Ruby version manager [rbenv](https://github.com/rbenv/rbenv#installation) to install Ruby.

+Then install the Sinatra gem with `gem install sinatra`.

+Clone the repo with `git clone git@github.com:drexelbiomed/pre-req_check.git`

+Once in the project directory, run it locally with `ruby main.rb` and go to `http://localhost:4567/`in your browser to view.

-## Wish List
+## Contributing

-* Auto-complete for input.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.